Uberspace/lab/source/guide_joomla.rst

 ``cd`` to your :manual:`document root <web-documentroot>`, then download the latest release of *Joomla!* and extract it:

-.. note:: The link to the lastest version can be found at Joomla!'s `download page <https://downloads.joomla.org/>`_.
+.. note:: The link to the latest version can be found at Joomla!'s `download page <https://downloads.joomla.org/>`_.

 ::